JalalAl-Tamimi/Praat-Silence-Detection/README.md

 4. Intensity range is obtained (between 5-95%); SD is also computed
 5. The silence threshold is estimated based on range - SD/2

+Pauses are marked with "xxx"; speech with an empty interval

 An outputted TextGrid is provided.

 Make sure to cite this github repo when using this script